 Developing a leverage and legacy plan (255kb pdf)

-An Event Funding Panel of four Councillors and the General Manager: Community Services will consider your application.
+An Event Funding Panel comprised of the General Manager: Community Services, Manager: Venues & Events and Council subject matter expert(s) will consider your application.
+A copy of the Terms of Reference for this panel can be provided on request.
 You will also need to deliver a 10-minute presentation to the panel supporting your application.

 We use cost benefit analysis (CBA) to evaluate every application submitted.
 The main benefit of CBA is that it treats market and non-market costs and benefits equally, which means that social outcomes are given the same status as economic outcomes in the evaluation process (i.e. allowing a community festival to be evaluated in the same way as a major sports event).
 This is highly attractive for government agencies like our own, wanting to make investment decisions that are consistent, accurate and transparent.